 3) Transform mindsets by opening students' eyes to the opportunities that surround them, and then giving them the necessary tools to take action.

-The program culminates with an optional scholarship competition in which the teen girls create a business plan.
+The program culminates with a scholarship competition in which the teen girls create a business plan.
 While developing their business plan, students utilize the skills gained during the educational conferences and receive guidance from their champions, who are experienced entrepreneurs.
 The school champions meet with the girls at school once a month and are able to mentor the students through the process of writing their business plan.
 At the end of the program, the business plans go through a thorough and blind judging process, after which the four top business plans are selected and the participant is awarded college/trade school scholarships.

 Through participation in the program, students have the opportunity to receive a certificate of participation for meeting the required attendance at program events, and a separate certificate for meeting the requirements for participating in the business plan competition.